NhatNguyen1502/java-database-capstone/user_stories.md

 _As a doctor, I want to view patient medical history and previous appointment records, so that I can provide informed medical care and track patient progress._

 **Acceptance Criteria:**
-1. Doctor can search for patients by name or ID
+1. Doctor searches patients by full_name or email
+2. View patient record: full_name, date_of_birth, gender, phone, address, allergies
-2. Patient records show complete appointment history
+3. Query appointment history by patient_id
-3. Previous diagnoses, treatments, and outcomes are displayed
-4. Lab results and test reports are accessible
-5. Allergies and chronic conditions are prominently displayed
-6. Records are organized chronologically with most recent first
+4. View prescriptions from MongoDB by patientId
+5. Access logged in audit_logs for compliance

 **Priority:** Medium

-**Story Points:** 8
+**Story Points:** 3

-**Notes:**
-- Implement secure access logging for HIPAA compliance
-- Add quick-access to frequently viewed patient records

 ---